net-argonit-KBR/CBDC-CentralBankDigitalCurrency/README.md

 Purpose: currency as an enabler og economic activities Esther than a participant, in order to sustain productivity and remove waste.

-Problem statement: Backhaul; or Storage and transport ressource use.
+Problem statement: PHY Storage.
+PHY Transport ressource use.
+Hygiene.
+Geotemporal form factor, i.e. the machine only takes small denomination notes, the market seller gives a second item instead of change, the electronic payment system is offline (rare).

 Implement
 5G slice